 A computer has a battery-driven hardware clock which is also known as a real-time clock(RTC) or CMOS clock.
 This clock works even if the system is shutdown or currently is in rest.
 This clock can be set from the BIOS setup in a system or can be set from the system clock.

 To see the hardware clock time you can use the command that is given below.
 To execute it you need to be a root user –

 A system clock is also known as a software clock.
 During the boot, A system clock takes its initial value from the hardware clock and After this, it runs independently from the hardware clock.
 An operating system maintains its own clock because looking at the hardware is slow and complicated.

 To see the current system clock time use the command that is given below.
 It also displays the RTC time.

 To set the hardware clock from system clock use the command that is given below

 /etc/adjtime or creates it if not present in the system.

 Two types of time standards are localtime and coordinated universal time(UTC).
 The local time standard depends on the time zone while UTC is independent of it.
-By default Windows operating system uses localtime standard while Linux and many other Unix based system uses UTC time standard which results into time conflict.
+By default Windows operating system uses localtime standard while Linux and many other Unix based systems use UTC time standard which results in time conflict.
 So it is recommended to use a unique standard for hardware clock to avoid the conflict among the systems.